Champii/Comet/README.md

 #[sql]
 impl Todo {
+    // Use the watch macro to get back your data whenever the result set change in DB
+    // Only valid for select statement for now
+    #[watch]
     pub async fn db_get_all(limit: u16) -> Vec<Todo> {
 	// The diesel schema has been generated for you use crate::schema::todos;